 The approximate flight time from Perth to Glasgow is around 21 hours and 10 minutes.

 When to visit

-The best time to visit Glasgow is in the warmer spring and summer months between March and August, when high temperatures often sit pleasantly around 20°C and daylight is longer for outdoor activities.
-Winters in Glasgow are cold and temperature highs drop to around 6 - 9°C on average, with sub-zero nights to be expected and snowfall also common.
-Even if you do visit in winter you’ll find plenty to do, with several world-class cultural events held year-round including the West End Festival and the World Bagpipe Championships in summer and the Glasgow Comedy Festival in March.
+The best time to visit Glasgow is in the warmer spring and summer months between March and August, when high temperatures often sit pleasantly around 20°C and daylight is longer to enjoy outdoor activities.
+Winters in Glasgow are cold and temperatures drop to around 6 to 9°C on average, with sub-zero nights to be expected and snowfall is also common.
 Regardless of the season you visit, it’s best to be prepared with a raincoat and umbrella, as rain in this part of Scotland is frequent year-round.

 What is the main airport called?

-Glasgow Airport (GLA).
-Also referred to as Glasgow International Airport or GLA and formerly called Abbotsinch Airport, Glasgow Airport is one of two airports in Glasgow and is located in Paisley, Renfrewshire, approximately 15.9km (8.6 miles) from Glasgow city centre.
+Glasgow Airport (GLA).Opens in a new tab or window Also referred to as Glasgow International Airport or GLA and formerly called Abbotsinch Airport, it's one of two airports in Glasgow located in Paisley, Renfrewshire, approximately 15.9km (8.6 miles) from Glasgow city centre.